sanjeevsignals/sanjeevsignals/README.md

 Just market behavior, personal observations, and frameworks built over time.

-This GitHub is my proof of work archive.
+This GitHub is not for followers.
+It is for accountability.

 — Sanjeev Singh